bitcoinNickel/bitcoinnickel/build_msvc/README.md

 One could speed up building with [`jom`](https://wiki.qt.io/Jom), a replacement for `nmake` which makes use of all CPU cores.

-To build Bitcoinnickel Core without Qt, unload or disable the `bitcoinnickelnickel-qt`, `libbitcoinnickelnickel_qt` and `test_bitcoinnickelnickel-qt` projects.
+To build Bitcoinnickel Core without Qt, unload or disable the `bitcoinnickel-qt`, `libbitcoinnickel_qt` and `test_bitcoinnickel-qt` projects.

 Building